skx/puppet-summary/README.md

 The reports are expected to be pruned over time, but as the SQLite database only contains a summary of the available data it will not grow excessively.

-> The current software has been tested with over 50,000 reports and performs well at that scale.
+> The software has [been reported](https://github.com/skx/puppet-summary/issues/42) to cope with 16k reports per day, archive approximately 27Gb of data over 14 days!

 ## Installation